abailoni/fisher-correlations/README.md

-# fisher-correlations
+# FM correlations
-Compute Fisher matrix considering correlations between different bins
+To be continued...